KModestas/Redux-Todo/README.md

 # React Todo App

-<h2>What is React Todo App?</h2>
+<h2>What is React / Redux Todo App?</h2>
-This is a simple Front end Todo List app that I built using React.
-The main reason for this application was to revise many of the fundamental concepts of React such as setting state, passing props and rendering components.
+This is a simple Front end Todo List app that I built using React and Redux.
+The main reason for this application was to revise many of the fundamental concepts of React such as setting state, passing props and rendering components as well as to begin familiarising myself with the popular Redux library.

 <h2>How to use</h2>
 Simply type in a Todo list item that you want to add in the input field and press enter.
 Once you have entered all of your list items, you can 'check' them off by clicking on them.
 At the top, the number of todo list items you have will be displayed.
 To completed clear the list, simply press the 'reset' button.